 I’ve always thought the term “Sales” was a bit of a misnomer.
 People say I’m in “Sales.”
 It’s a noun, which is the result, not the action, which is different than how “Marketing” is presented – as a verb.
 From a psychological frame of reference, I try to use “Selling” as often as possible to refer to the actions and behaviors where we use our skills to communicate and compel customers.

 “Selling” is different than “Sales” because it is about the dozens of actions we take to get to that sale.
-From prospecting to renewals, each step in the process should focus on what each of your customers needs to be able to make decisions and building trust and credibility with the members of the buying committee.
+From prospecting to renewals, each step in the process should focus on what each of your customers needs to make decisions and build trust and credibility with the members of the buying committee.

 One crucial step in the process is the “Discovery” phase where you and your potential customer are getting to know each other and that critical “Pre-qualifying” step happens that sets you up for the best possible outcome.

 Thoughtful and prepared discovery questions will help you pre-qualify better, be better prepared for any potential obstacles, and possibly outsell your competitors.

 Discovery calls are not a “license to hunt” or interrogate your prospects.
 They should be able to glean who you are and whether they’re interested in working with you just as you should be able to understand your customer’s situation and how they go about finding, choosing, and implementing solutions.